 ‘I am a fervent believer of teamwork.
 I am not an authoritarian leader.
 I believe that a good team will reach higher goals than an individual.
 That is how I try to manage as well.
 In my first full year of being a CEO, it was very important to shape a team around me that works well together.
 We have adapted the organisation at the top level and we now have a much more dynamic and diverse team, although with a lot of experience, that works closer to the business.
 It’s the enthusiasm and energy that we want to bring over to all levels of our organisation, and I think we are succeeding in that.’

 You are known to be an avid mountain climber.
 Can you still make time for that?

 ‘Yes, sure.
 I try to make time every now and then to climb, although it may not be as long and as high as in earlier years, but certainly, I am still fit and like to take part in a short expedition!’

 Mark Heine is chairman of the board and CEO of Fugro.
 He graduated from the Technical University of Delft in the Netherlands as a geodesist in 2002, having joined Fugro in 2000 as a data management manager.
 He went on to climb the ranks in the Dutch survey and Geo-data specialist company and became managing director in 2008.
 In 2012, he became regional director of Europe and Africa, and in 2015 a member of the executive committee.
 Ten years later, he was appointed chairman of the board and CEO.
 Mark Heine is vice-chair of IRO.

-(This article has been published in the Mach/April issue of Hydro International)Last updated: 19/03/2020
+The original version of this article was published in the March/April issue of Hydro International.Last updated: 07/09/2020